 A Mercyhurst degree in communication is designed to empower you to keep up with this rapidly changing field of journalism, social media, film, public relations, graphic design and more.
-The field of communication is broad, that’s why Mercyhurst has designed a comprehensive core program with complementary concentrations in strategic communication, new media and visual communication to give you a more specialized education.
+The field of communication is broad, that’s why Mercyhurst has designed a comprehensive core program that integrates strategic communication, new media and visual communication to give you a more marketable education.

 You’ll receive a solid foundation in the field through traditional classroom instruction and real-world experiences, such as internships, research projects, campaign and business proposals, documentary/film productions and trade show management.
 Our faculty members teach from experience; you’ll learn from a former city newspaper editor, design and social media experts and published communication theorists.
 You’ll also have several opportunities to network with industry professionals and alums through projects and student clubs.

 Everything we do in the Communication Department prepares you for your future.
 Before graduation, you’ll have opportunities to job shadow and intern with a business of choice, and you’ll prepare print and online portfolios to increase your marketability to potential employers or graduate schools.

 Department video produced by a Mercyhurst communications students Joe Pudlick and Matt Teleha.

 Communication majors at Mercyhurst have the opportunity to get hands-on experience through Mercyhurst's student media outlets.